 - 1. The ambition for all new heating systems installed in homes to be low carbon by 2035. - 2.
-From 2035 all new cars and vans must be fully zero emission at the tailpipe.

-3. By 2035 the UK to be powered entirely by clean electricity, subject to security of supply.
+From 2035 all new cars and vans must be fully zero emission at the tailpipe. - 3.
+By 2035 the UK to be powered entirely by clean electricity, subject to security of supply. - 4.
+Setting a minimum energy efficiency standard of EPC Band B by 2030 for privately rented commercial buildings in England and Wales, and as many homes to reach EPC Band C as possible by 2035.